 Keep a List

 For cupboards that contain multiple items, you may want to keep a list of contents on the inside of cupboard doors.
-After our last move, I did this so that I didn't spend a lot of time hunting for items.
-Once I felt more familiar in my new space, I took the lists down.
+After our last move, we did this so that we didn't spend a lot of time hunting for items.
+Once we felt more familiar in our new space, we took the lists down.